kmthach/kmthachner/README.md

 ### Download GloVe pretrain
 After installation, you have to download the [glove.6B.zip](https://nlp.stanford.edu/data/glove.6B.zip) then extract it to get the file name glove.6B.100d.txt.

-Then copy the file glove.6B.100d.txt to kmthachner/modules/pretrain in Python package directory on your PC.
+Then copy the file glove.6B.100d.txt to kmthachner/modules/pretrain in Python package directory: something like this 'c:\users\.\appdata\local\programs\python\python310\lib\site-packages'

 ## Usage